Deformation theory of G_2 conifolds: Introduction

 \section{Introduction}

 In this paper we study the deformation theory of certain $\G$~manifolds that are modeled on cones, which we call \emph{conifolds}.
-Specifically, we consider the \emph{asymptotically conical} (AC) $\G$~manifolds, which are noncompact manifolds of $\G$ holonomy with one end that is asymptotic (in an appropriate sense) to a $\G$~cone at infinity.
+Specifically, we consider \emph{asymptotically conical} (AC) $\G$~manifolds, which are noncompact manifolds of $\G$ holonomy with one end that is asymptotic (in an appropriate sense) to a $\G$~cone at infinity.
 We also consider \emph{conically singular} (CS) $\G$~manifolds.
 These are compact topological spaces such that after removing a finite set of points $\{x_1, \ldots, x_n\}$ they are noncompact manifolds of $\G$ holonomy with $n$ ends that are asymptotic (in an appropriate sense) to $n$ possibly distinct $\G$~cones at their vertices.
 The precise definitions will be given in Section~\ref{conemanifoldssec}.

-This paper is a sequel to~\cite{Kdesings}, which studied the \emph{desingularization} of CS $\G$~manifolds by gluing in AC $\G$~manifolds.
-We adopt the notation and conventions from~\cite{Kdesings}, and as such it may be useful for the reader of the present paper to begin by familiarizing themselves with Sections 1, 2, and 4 of~\cite{Kdesings}, although we do review all of the important definitions and restate all the results from~\cite{Kdesings} that are needed to keep the present paper as self-contained as possible.
+This paper is a sequel to~\cite{Kdesings}, in which the first author studied the \emph{desingularization} of CS $\G$~manifolds by gluing in AC $\G$~manifolds.
+We shall therefore adopt the notation and conventions from~\cite{Kdesings}, but we shall review and restate the important definitions and results from~\cite{Kdesings} that are needed to keep the present paper as self-contained as possible.

 The deformation theory of CS or AC manifolds in the context of special holonomy and calibrated geometry has been studied by Joyce in~\cite{JSL2} for CS special Lagrangian submanifolds, by Marshall~\cite{M} and Pacini~\cite{Pacini} for AC special Lagrangian submanifolds of $\C^m$, and by the second author~\cite{Lth, L1, L2, L3} for coassociative AC and CS submanifolds and associative AC submanifolds of $\G$~manifolds.
 Nordstr\"om~\cite{Nord} considered the deformation theory of \emph{asymptotically cylindrical} $\G$~manifolds.
 Finally, Pacini~\cite{Pac1, Pac2, Pac3} has a series of papers on the analysis of special Lagrangian conifolds, allowing for a mixture of both AC and CS ends.